What Does Redacted Mean in Law? A Guide to Secure Redaction

 What is Redaction in Law?

-In a legal context, redaction refers to permanently removing or obscuring sensitive or confidential information before a document is publicly disclosed.
-True redaction doesn’t mean just placing a black box over text, it ensures that the underlying data, including metadata, is entirely unrecoverable.
+In a legal context, redaction refers to permanently removing or obscuring sensitive or confidential information from publicly-accessible versions of a document before it is disclosed.
+True document redaction doesn’t mean just placing a black box over text, it ensures that the underlying data, including metadata, is not disclosed in the publicly accessible versions.

 Legal redaction serves to:

-Once redacted, the information should be completely inaccessible: unsearchable, uncopyable, and unconvertible.
+Once redacted, the information should be rendered inaccessible to unauthorized users in the publicly accessible version.
 Poor redaction practices can expose sensitive information and open the door to serious legal consequences.

 What Does Redaction Mean in Court?